intermine/im-docs/versioned_docs/version-4.0.0/webapp/properties/class-keys.md

 Specify keys for the classes in your data model by adding them to the `class_keys.properties` file.
 This lets the webapp know how to uniquely identify objects of these classes.
 Users can then [upload](../lists/list-upload.md) lists of such objects.

+ * Fields specified in this file will be links in the results table in the webapp.
+ * Only objects with key fields defined can be saved in lists.

 Keys defined in the `class_keys.properties` file are also used to boost the search visibility of their associated classes.

 The `class_keys.properties` file specifies the keys used to generate the permanent navigable URL which is used in the "SHARE" button in the report pages.
 If not specified, the primaryidentifier key is used.